 You can avail following services using the IMPS banking

-- Funds transfer using mobile number and MMID
+- Funds transfer using the mobile number and MMID

 - Funds transfer using Aadhaar number